-On October 30, 2018, Second Harvest Food Bank of Central Florida became the first Feeding America network member across the United States to launch a signature product line – A Spoon Full of Hope.
+On October 30, 2018, Second Harvest Food Bank of Central Florida launched a signature product line called – A Spoon Full of Hope.

 Catering for Good

 Catering for Good is a full-service caterer offering high-quality food and service.
 Menu selections are prepared by our award-winning Chef Jill Holland from scratch using only the freshest high-quality ingredients from locally sourced reputable food distributors.
 Food donations are not used for catering, and 100% of the proceeds benefit the Culinary Training Program.
 Learn more about Catering for Good.

 About Second Harvest Food Bank of Central Florida